How to Optimize Your Devices for Maximum Speed and Efficiency

 ✔ 3.
 Keep Your Operating System Updated

-Always use trusted sources like Microsoft to ensure your system runs efficiently and securely.
+Always download updates from trusted sources like Microsoft to ensure your system remains secure, stable, and running at its best.

 ✔ 4.
 Manage Background Processes